The Story Behind the

 Angelo Laskaris

-Angelo Nicholas Laskaris is a PhD candidate in History working under the supervision of Professor Athanasios Gekas at York University.
+Angelo Nicholas Laskaris is a PhD Candidate in History working under the supervision of Professor Athanasios Gekas at York University.
 His current research investigates childhood memories and experiences of Greek Canadians during the 1940s in Greece.
 His work takes a multidisciplinary approach that encompasses the fields of oral history, migration, and diaspora studies.
 Angelo Laskaris holds an MA in History from York University (2020) and a BA in History and Political Science from the University of Toronto (2019).

 Vasilis (Bill) Molos holds the Chair of Liberal Studies at the University of Guelph-Humber.
 He served as the Director and Research Lead of the HHF Greek Canadian Archives at York University from 2022 to 2025.
 In this role, he oversaw the archive’s operations, promoted and facilitated research on its collections, and built strategic partnerships with donors and collaborators.
 Before this role, he taught history at New York University Abu Dhabi, New York University, and Fordham University.
 His primary fields of interest include modern Greek history, identity, transnational and connected histories, and writing history from the margins.
 His forthcoming book manuscript is titled The Russian Mediterranean: Shaping Sovereignty and Selfhood on the Island of Paros, and is under contract with Edinburgh University Press.